KnowledgeBoat Logo

 Answer

 Fine water droplets get deposited on the outer wall of the water bottle.
-Due to the cold surface of the chilled water bottle, the water vapor present in the air condenses into water droplets.
+Due to the cold surface of the chilled water bottle, the water vapour present in the air condenses into water droplets.

 Question 3